awsdocs/amazon-redshift-management-guide/doc_source/configuring-db-encryption-console.md

 # Configuring Database Encryption Using the Console<a name="configuring-db-encryption-console"></a>

 You can use the Amazon Redshift console to configure Amazon Redshift to use an HSM and to rotate encryption keys\.
-For information about how to create clusters using AWS KMS encryption keys or your HSM configuration, see [Creating a Cluster](managing-clusters-console.md#create-cluster) and [Manage Clusters Using the Amazon Redshift CLI and API](manage-clusters-api-cli.md)\.
+For information about how to create clusters using AWS KMS encryption keys, see [Creating a Cluster](managing-clusters-console.md#create-cluster) and [Manage Clusters Using the Amazon Redshift CLI and API](manage-clusters-api-cli.md)\.

 ## Configuring Amazon Redshift to Use an HSM Using the Amazon Redshift console<a name="manage-HSM-console"></a>